 Currently, we accept payments through our own Vipshop Payment service and other third-party online payment service providers, such as WeChat Pay and Alipay.
-In the year ended December 31, 2018, 2019, and 2020, approximately 93%, 97%, and 100% of our total online orders were collected through online payment services, of which WeChat Pay was used to process a significant portion of our total orders, and our Vipshop Payment service was used to process a meaningful portion of our total orders.
-We expect that an increasing amount of our sales will be conducted over the Internet as a result of the growing use of online payment services.
+In the year ended December 31, 2019, 2020, and 2021, approximately 97%, 100%, and 100% of our total online orders were collected through online payment services, of which WeChat Pay was used to process a significant portion of our total orders, and our Vipshop Payment service was used to process a meaningful portion of our total orders.
 In all these online payment transactions, secured transmission of confidential information such as customers' credit card numbers and personal information over public networks is essential to maintain consumer confidence.

 We do not have control over the security measures of our third-party online payment vendors, and security breaches of the online payment services that we use could expose us to litigation and possible liability for failing to secure confidential customer information and could, among other things, damage our reputation and the perceived security of all of the online payment services that we use.
-If a well-publicized Internet or mobile network security breach were to occur, users concerned about the security of their online financial transactions might become reluctant to purchase on our Vipshop Online Platform even if the publicized breach did not involve the online payment services or other methods used by us.
+If a well-publicized internet or mobile network security breach were to occur, users concerned about the security of their online financial transactions might become reluctant to purchase on our Vipshop Online Platform even if the publicized breach did not involve the online payment services or other methods used by us.
 In addition, there may be billing software errors that would damage customer confidence in these online payment services.
 If any of the above with respect to any third-party online payment vendors were to occur and damage our reputation or the perceived security of the online payment services we use, we might lose customers and customers might be discouraged from purchasing on our platform, which may adversely affect our business.